Linear Batalin-Vilkovisky quantization as a functor of $\infty$-categories: Introduction

 \subsection{Acknowledgments}

-OG thanks Kevin Costello for teaching him about the BV formalism and pointing out that it behaves like a determinant, an idea he pursued in his thesis and that prompted this collaboration.
-He also thanks Nick Rozenblyum and Toly Preygel for many helpful conversations around quantization and higher categories.
+OG thanks Kevin Costello for teaching him the BV formalism and pointing out that it behaves like a determinant, an idea he pursued in his thesis and that prompted this collaboration.
+He also thanks Nick Rozenblyum, Toly Preygel, and Thel Seraphim for many helpful conversations around quantization and higher categories.
 RH thanks Irakli Patchkoria for help with model-categorical technicalities and Dieter Degrijse for some basic homological algebra.

-We thank Theo Johnson-Freyd, David Li-Bland, and Claudia Scheimbauer for stimulating conversations around these topics, particularly the possibility of higher Weyl quantization.
+Together we thank Theo Johnson-Freyd, David Li-Bland, and Claudia Scheimbauer for stimulating conversations around these topics, particularly the pursuit of higher Weyl quantization.

+Finally, this work was begun at the Max Planck Institute for Mathematics when RH and OG were both postdocs there, and we deeply appreciate the open and stimulating atmosphere of MPIM that made it so easy to begin our collaboration.
+Moreover, it is through the MPIM's great generosity that we were able to continue work and finish the paper during several visits by RH.